cloudbees-oss/zendesk-java-client/README.md

 * 0.2.x - At request of [Zendesk][zd], renamed `ZenDesk` to `Zendesk`

 * 0.3.x - Fixed infinite loop with PagedIterable, updated async-http-client dependency to 1.9.x.

+* 0.4.x - Few API breakage (in particular changed userId to Long in Identity), updated async-http-client dependency to latest.

   [zd]: http://zendesk.com